How to Check a Vehicle for a Tracker

 Vehicle tracking generally falls into two categories.

-1. Bluetooth-Based Trackers (Most Common)
+Bluetooth-Based Trackers (Most Common)

 - Use nearby smartphones to update location

-- Do not require professional installation
+- Do not require installation

-- Are small and battery-powered
+- Small and battery-powered

-- Are usually detectable via smartphone alerts
+- Often detectable via smartphone alerts

 In many cases, a smartphone scan will identify their presence.

-2. Dedicated GPS Tracking Devices
+Dedicated GPS Tracking Devices

 Traditional GPS trackers are less common but still used in some circumstances.